-The fruits of that combined effort are evident in a 100-plus page letter(1014 KB PDF) brimming with recommendations for CMS Acting Administrator Andy Slavitt to consider.
+The fruits of that combined effort are evident in a 100-plus page letter(107 page PDF) brimming with recommendations for CMS Acting Administrator Andy Slavitt to consider.

 Family physicians looking for a simpler, slimmed-down version of the AAFP's comments can explore the high points in an executive summary.(7 page PDF)